 Every homeowner has made the mistake of trying to take on a project they have neither the time nor ability to complete.
 Most of the time we do it because we don’t want to spend the money to hire a local pro and think we can save some cash by doing the job ourselves.
 Sometimes it works out.
 But what usually happens is that you wind up spending the same amount of cash on a project that takes ten times longer to complete than it should.
 Or worse, you spend the same amount of cash only to have to call a pro.
 Moral of the story: call a pro.
 (This is especially true if your project involves any system essential to the safe and convenient operation of your home.)

-Need to find a pro for your home improvements?Find Pros
+Ready to start your home improvements?Find Pros

 Mistake #5: Hiring the Cheapest Pro